surajdwivedi0307/SQL/Yelp/yelp-dataset-business-data.md

 ## Introduction

-This comprehensive guide provides detailed SQL queries for analyzing the Yelp business dataset using BigQuery.
-The queries are categorized by complexity level and include explanations, business value, and complete SQL code.
+This document provides detailed SQL queries for analyzing the Yelp business dataset using BigQuery.
+I have categorized the queries by complexity level and included explanations, business value, and complete SQL code.

 ## Dataset Schema